 After the Third Reich’s downfall, the fates of Eichmann and his subordinates, like Dannecker, varied dramatically.
 While Eichmann concealed his identity and made his way out of Germany via one of the infamous “rat lines” to Argentina in 1950, Dannecker, thankfully, did not fare so well.
 Captured by the Americans, he knew what was in store for him.
 With the trial of war criminals already underway in Nuremberg, Dannecker chose to cheat the executioner.
 On December 10, 1945, he hung himself in his cell in Bad Tölz in Bavaria.
 The failure to bring him to trial meant that his record as a Nazi genocidal murderer fell into obscurity.
 His name became known only to experts on the Holocaust.

-For three years, Dannecker’s daily “work” consisted of envisioning, organizing, reporting, and deporting of tens of thousands of Jewish men, women, and children to almost certain death.
+For three years, Dannecker’s daily “work” consisted of envisioning, organizing, and reporting on the deportations of tens of thousands of Jewish men, women, and children to almost certain death.
 As a “functionary,” to use Claudia Stoerr’s term, his reprehensible actions challenge us to think about how forms of bureaucratic criminality contribute to mass extermination.
 And that is why he must not remain in obscurity.

 Beorn, Waitman Wade.
 The Holocaust in Eastern Europe: At the Epicenter of the Final Solution.
 London: Bloomsbury, 2018.